0

 The Body's Thermostat Goes Haywire ️

 The vasomotor system is our internal thermostat.
-The vasomotor system is next door to the hypothalamus - where many hormone messages are centered.
-As estrogen and progesterone both drop, and fluctuate, the hypothalamus has a higher rate of activity as it tries to adjust the varying levels of hormones.
-This increased activity is thought to influence the vasomotor system next door.
-Fluctuations in activity in the hypothalamus can therefore influence the vasomotor system and it will switch its internal thermostat on in a reactive pattern.
-Sometimes too hot, sometimes too cold.
-We tend not to worry about getting the shivers, but we certainly have to respond quickly when all of a sudden we feel HOT and sweaty.
+It lives right next door to the hypothalamus — the part of the brain where a lot of hormone messaging happens.
+As estrogen and progesterone shift and fluctuate, the hypothalamus ramps up its activity trying to adjust to the changing levels.
+That increased activity is thought to influence the vasomotor system next door.
+Suddenly your internal thermostat starts switching on in a reactive pattern — sometimes too hot, sometimes too cold.
+We tend not to worry about the shivers, but we definitely have to respond fast when all of a sudden we feel HOT and sweaty.

 Neuropeptides to the Rescue (or Not…)

-When the vasomotor system thinks the body is overheating, neuropeptides, (chemical messengers in the brain), flood the system.
-They send signals to dilate blood vessels near the skin's surface (especially in the face, neck, and chest🩸).
-This increased blood flow creates that flushed feeling and the sensation of intense heat.
+When the vasomotor system thinks the body is overheating, neuropeptides — chemical messengers in the brain — flood the system.
+They send signals to dilate blood vessels near the skin's surface (especially in the face, neck, and chest 🩸).
+That increased blood flow creates the flushed feeling and the sensation of intense heat.

 To cool you down (even though you're not actually hot!), the body ramps up sweat production.
-This is why hot flashes are often accompanied by heavy sweating.
-Once the sweat evaporates, it does provide a temporary cooling effect.
-But let's be real, it's not exactly comfortable and none of us love those sweat stains outside of the gym…
+That's why hot flashes are so often paired with heavy sweating.
+Once the sweat evaporates, you get a brief cooling effect — but let's be real, it's not exactly comfortable, and none of us love a sweat stain outside of the gym…

 Night Sweats

 Night sweats are basically just hot flashes that happen during sleep.
+Same hormonal fluctuations, same mechanism — just a worse time slot.
 They can disrupt sleep quality and leave you feeling exhausted the next day.
-The same hormonal fluctuations that cause hot flashes are also responsible for night sweats, and the same mechanisms are at work in your body when they occur.
-Unfortunately, when you’re drenched and wide awake, your sleep suffers, and this fragmented sleep can lead to fatigue, irritability, and difficulty concentrating.
+When you're drenched and wide awake at 3 a.m., sleep suffers — and fragmented sleep can bring fatigue, irritability, and difficulty concentrating along for the ride.

-Hot flashes aren't just uncomfortable - they contribute to mood swings, anxiety, and even depression.
-Lets face it, no one wants to be out of control of their body, and hot flashes seem so NOT within your control.
-So, managing hot flashes can have a positive ripple effect on your overall well-being during menopause.
+Hot flashes can be disruptive and affect how you feel day-to-day.
+Let's face it, no one wants to feel out of control of their own body — and hot flashes can feel so NOT within your control.
+Managing them can have a positive ripple effect on your overall sense of well-being during this chapter.

 Hot Flashes Beyond Menopause

-Although they are most common during perimenopause and menopause, hot flashes can occur at other times in a woman's life due to hormonal shifts and imbalances.
+Although they're most common during perimenopause and menopause, hot flashes can occur at other times in a woman's life due to hormonal shifts.
 These include:

 • Pregnancy: Fluctuating hormones during pregnancy can trigger hot flashes in some women.

-• Postpartum: After childbirth, estrogen and progesterone levels plummet rapidly, which can lead to hot flashes.
+• Postpartum: After childbirth, estrogen and progesterone levels drop rapidly, which can bring hot flashes along.

 • Certain medications: Some medications, like those used to treat cancer, can cause hot flashes as a side effect.